-During the Reporting Period, the Group's finance costs amounted to approximately RMB6.1 million, representing a decrease of approximately 58.6% from approximately RMB14.8 million during the Corresponding Period.
-The decrease was mainly due to the decrease of approximately RMB8.2 million in the interest on bank and other borrowings as the balance of bank and other borrowings significantly decreased to approximately RMB41.3 million as at the end of the Reporting Period, while the balance as at the end of the Corresponding Period was approximately RMB118.3 million.
-In addition, the imputed interest expenses arising from deposits received from leasing customers decreased by approximately RMB0.5 million, as compared with that of the Corresponding Period.
+During the Reporting Period, the Group's finance costs amounted to approximately RMB1.2 million, representing a decrease of approximately 80.8% from approximately RMB6.1 million during the Corresponding Period.
+The decrease was mainly due to the decrease of approximately RMB4.9 million in the interest on other borrowings as we paid off other borrowings around August 2024, while the balance of the bank and other borrowings as at the end of the Corresponding Period was approximately RMB41.3 million.

-QUALITY OF FINANCE LEASE RECEIVABLES AND RECEIVABLES ARISING FROM SALE AND LEASEBACK ARRANGEMENTS (COLLECTIVELY, "LEASE RECEIVABLES") AND FACTORING RECEIVABLES AND FINANCE LEASING ADVISORY SERVICE RECEIVABLES
+QUALITY OF FINANCE LEASE RECEIVABLES AND RECEIVABLES ARISING FROM SALE AND LEASEBACK ARRANGEMENTS (COLLECTIVELY, "LEASE RECEIVABLES") AND FACTORING RECEIVABLES AND OTHER RECEIVABLES AND FINANCE LEASING ADVISORY SERVICE RECEIVABLES (COLLECTIVELY, "RECEIVABLES") AND THE FINANCIAL GUARANTEE CONTRACTS